-Some speakers at our online events have kindly permitted us to record their presentations to share with our members.
-These videos are on YouTube, but marked Private, and only visible to those members who have requested and been granted access.
-The link to the form to request access is in most member emails.
-When you complete the form, be sure to provide an email address that has an associated YouTube account.
+Some speakers at online events kindly permit us to record their presentations to share with our members.
+These videos are on YouTube, but marked Private, only visible to members who have been granted access.
+The link to the form to request access is in most member emails, and asks for an email address that has an associated YouTube account (this need not be the same email with which you registered for MEDATS membership).

 After you fill out the form, a volunteer will copy and paste your email address into the Private Share box for the videos you have requested.
-Please be patient and do give us a few days to get this to you.
+Please be patient and do give us at least a day to get done.
 Once you have been granted access, YouTube will send you a notification from “no-reply@youtube.com” with the subject line “A private video was shared with you“.
 If you requested multiple videos, you will receive multiple emails, each with a unique link to a different video.

 If you have requested the videos wanted, received an email from YouTube granting you access, logged into your account and yet still cannot view the recording, contact videos@medats.org.uk for help.